GitJvG/MA_Recommendations/README.md

 # Metal-Archives Scraper

 ## Overview
 This project contains a collection of scripts designed to scrape various parts of the Metal-Archives (MA) website.
-Each script targets specific sections of the website, and although the current setup is still evolving, the aim is to synchronize all datasets before merging scripts to simplify the process.
+The aim is to create a wrapper script that can scrape and parse just about anything from MA.

 ## Working Scrapers and Parsers